navibyte/geospatial/dart/geobase/README.md

 [geospatial](https://github.com/navibyte/geospatial) code repository.

-See also the [geocore](https://pub.dev/packages/geocore) package for geometry and feature data structures, data parsers, coordinate transformations and other utitilies.
+See also the [geocore](https://pub.dev/packages/geocore) package for geometry and feature data structures, data parsers and other utilities.

 ## Authors